-- 1. Enhance the environment for development and investment through improvements to streets, streetscapes, parks, and public buildings and spaces. - Assist property owners in rehabilitating buildings so they can accommodate more intensive and dynamic commercial activity. - Help create economic vitality by creating activities and encouraging uses that bring a significant number of potential shoppers and investors to each district. - 4.
-Develop a strategy to make sports tournaments a contributor to economic revitalization of Old Town. - a.
-Construct recreational facilities that attract sports tournaments to Sherwood. - b.
-Develop a business strategy that encourages sports clubs to use recreational facilities for sports tournaments.
+- 1. Enhance the environment for development and investment through improvements to streets, streetscapes, parks, and public buildings and spaces. - Assist property owners in rehabilitating buildings so they can accommodate more intensive and dynamic commercial activity. - 3.
+Help create economic vitality by creating activities and encouraging uses that bring a significant number of potential shoppers and investors to each district. - 4.
+Develop a strategy to make sports tournaments a contributor to economic revitalization of Old Town.